aimixsaka/nix-kernelsu-builder/README.md

 To use this repo(action), you need to:

-- install `garnix` github app for this repo
+- install `garnix` github app for this repo by following https://garnix.io/docs/caching
-- change garnix public keys in `.github/workflow/build.yml` to your own by following https://garnix.io/docs/caching
 - enable action for your repo